kkrypt0nn/project-serpens/CONTRIBUTING.md

 commits in-between.
 You may use multiple commits if you believe the changes made in these commits have nothing, or close to nothing, in common - feel free to ask a maintainer on whether it should be a single commit or not.

-## Create a GitHub Issue and **then** a pull request

-Start contributing by first opening a new issue.
-Once that is done, you can create a pull request for the issue if you already have a fix for it.

 ## License

 Your submissions are understood to be under the same [MIT License](LICENSE.md) that covers the project.